mohammadalmaaita1/powertpowerx/README.md

 ## 🤖 AI Integration with Genkit

-The AI-powered analysis is handled by Genkit.
+Genkit handles the AI-powered analysis.
 The core logic is defined in:

 -   **`src/ai/flows/tower-advisor-flow.ts`**: This file defines a Genkit "flow" that takes tower metrics as input, sends them to the Gemini model with a specific prompt, and receives structured analysis and recommendations as output.
 -   **`src/app/dashboard/towers/[id]/page.tsx`**: The `AiAdvice` component in this file calls the Genkit flow to display the recommendations on the tower detail page.